 These steps will strengthen the cooperation in empirical research to boost and streamline ones project.

-We are planning a 9th International Research Workshop that will again take place at the Akademie Sankelmark (near Flensburg) and the University of Southern Denmark (SDU) – Department of Border Region Studies.
-The workshop is scheduled for 27 September – 2 October 2015.
-The workshop programme will be published as soon as it is available around March/April 2015.
+The 10th International Research Workshop will take place at the Akademie Sankelmark (near Flensburg) and the University of Southern Denmark (SDU) – Campus Sønderborg.
+The workshop is scheduled for 25 – 30 September 2016.
+The workshop programme is available now.
 You are welcome to register for the Newsletter to get updated information on the International Research Workshop and other Ph.D. related activities.

-Simon Fietze (University of Southern Denmark/Department of Border Region Studies),
+Simon Fietze (University of Southern Denmark/Department of Marketing and Management),

 Wenzel Matiaske (Helmut-Schmidt-University Hamburg/Institute for Employment Relations and Labour), and